Portugal in 2 Weeks

 Day 3 – Belem

-After you grab a quick bite for breakfast, make your way to the Belem district and houses man of the important sites of Portugal’s Golden Age.
-Belem was the launching point for the many voyages of the Age of Discovery when Vasco de Gama lead ships around the globe and turned Portugal in the richest world power.
+After you grab a quick bite for breakfast, make your way to the Belem district, which houses many of the important sites of Portugal’s Golden Age.
+Belem was the launching point for the many voyages of the Age of Discovery when Vasco da Gama led ships around the globe and turned Portugal in the richest world power.
 Avoid Belem on Mondays when most everything is closed.

 You’ve got a few options for getting there: Uber, bus (#28), or train.
 It’s easy to catch the #15E trolley from Praca do Comercio or Praca da Figueira.

 When you arrive, start with the Monastery of Jeronimos.
-This giant church and monestary was built in the late 1400s and replaced the church formerly existing in the same place where sailors would spend their last night praying before embarking on a voyage.
+This giant church and monestary was built in the late 1400s and replaced an earlier church on the site where sailors would spend their last night praying before embarking on a voyage.
 Now a UNESCO Wold Heritage site, it’s one of the best examples of Manueline architecture and the final resting place of Vasco da Gama.
 It’s worth the additional cost to see the cloisters.

 With extra time (and interest) stop by the Maritime Museum before leaving the monastery complex.
 This is full of the navigational tools used during the Age of Discovery.

 Next head across the park to the Monument to the Discoveries, a giant monument built for the 1940 Expo (but rebuilt in 1960).
-The outside is the most impressive part, don’t bother heading inside.
-The 170 foot concrete structure shows the famous men that launched the Golden Era including Prince Henry the Navigator, King Manuel I, Magellan, and Vasco da Gama.
-In front of the monument note the marble map which details where Portugal ventured.
+The outside is the most impressive part; don’t bother heading inside.
+The 170-foot concrete structure shows the famous men that launched the Golden Era including Prince Henry the Navigator, King Manuel I, Magellan, and Vasco da Gama.
+In front of the monument note the marble map which details places Portugal explored.

-Walk along the embarkment to Belem Tower which was built in 1515.
-This was the last thing sailor’s saw as they left Portugal’s shores and the first they saw when they returned.
-Initially, when built, the tower stood mid-river (since then the banks have been moved).
-The floatplane sitting nearby is a monument of the first flight from Portugal to Brazil.
+Walk along the embankment to Belem Tower, which was built in 1515.
+This was the last thing sailors saw as they left Portugal’s shores and the first they saw when they returned.
+When it was built, the tower stood mid-river (since then the banks have been moved).
+The floatplane sitting nearby is a monument to the first flight from Portugal to Brazil.

 Grab lunch at Taberna dos Ferreiros, Adega de Belém, or picnic in the park and finish it off with the pastel de nata (the famous custard tart you’ll see throughout Portugal) at Casa Pasteis de Belem, the birthplace of this tart.